sanket363/Portfolio-website-FirebaseGithubActions/README.md

 - **View the list of Firebase projects:** `firebase projects:list`
 - **Switch to a different Firebase project:** `firebase use --add`

-By following these steps, you can set up and deploy your simple HTML application to Firebase Hosting with automatic deployment using GitHub Actions.
-If you have any questions or run into issues, please refer to the Firebase documentation or seek help from the Firebase community.
+Following these steps, you can automatically set up and deploy your application to Firebase Hosting using GitHub Actions.
+If you have any questions or have issues, please refer to the [Firebase documentation](https://firebase.google.com/docs/hosting/github-integration) or seek help from the Firebase community.

 ---